 MICRODEM is a microcomputer mapping program written by

 Professor Peter Guth of the Naval Academy.
-The program requires a 32 bit version
+The program is freeware;

 - The best way to update the program EXE depends on

-your OS, the security imposed by the network, and whether you have admin
+your OS, the security imposed by your network, and whether you have admin

 rights.
 In order of ease of use, these are:

-- Option on the Files, Tools menu.
-This
+- Option on the Files, Tools menu inside

 will close the program and update the executable, and

-option on the Files, Tools menu, or on the help menu inside MICRODEM.
-Insure the help
+use the option on the Files, Tools menu, or on the help menu inside

 the "Save file as" or "Save target as",